 Surveillance obligations (CE-7)

-States shall implement documented surveillance processes, by defining and planning inspections, audits and monitoring activities on a continuous basis, to proactively assure that aviation licence, certificate, authorization and approval holders continue to meet the established requirements.
+States shall implement documented surveillance processes, by defining and planning inspections, audits and monitoring activities on a continual basis, to proactively assure that aviation licence, certificate, authorization and approval holders continue to meet the established requirements.
 This includes the surveillance of personnel designated by the Authority to perform safety oversight functions on its behalf.

 8. Resolution of safety issues (CE-8)